MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 Before you get started with Microsoft Dynamics 365 Guides in preview authoring, you’ll want to understand your project and get organized.
 Here’s a quick checklist to start you out on the right foot:

 - Gather as much content as you can before you begin creating your guide.
-This includes images, videos, and 3D content (if you have any), and the physical objects themselves (if feasible).
+This includes images, videos, and 3D content (if you have any) and the physical objects themselves (if feasible).
 Don’t worry if you don’t have any 3D content.
 Guides includes a 3D toolkit that you can use to get started.

 - Arrange for access to the space so you understand the real-world environment.
 You’ll also need access to the space to align